clente/pt-bR/README.md

 > Campo Authors@R não fornece nenhuma pessoa com nome e papel 'author'

-In rare cases, the messeges make reference to who is doind the programming.
-In these cases, the best we can do without jeopardising comprehension or overtly increasing the length of the sentence is to use "o(a)".
+In rare cases, the messeges references who doing the programming.
+In these cases, the best we can do without jeopardising comprehension or overly increasing the length of the sentence is to use "o(a)".

 > _Not enough arguments passed to user macro '%s'_